 It is recommended that all students taking Maths at A-level have a grade A or A* at GCSE.
 The vast majority of candidates at Stockport Grammar School are in this category, which enables us to make fast progress and teach beyond the syllabus.

 It is possible to study two A-levels in Maths.
 One could be called Single Maths and the second Further Maths.
-Twelve different units must be chosen in total from the following options: seven Pure, four Mechanics, four Statistics and two Discrete modules.
-Further Maths should not be found more difficult than any other subject, but having gone into such depth, the student should not encounter difficulty with Single Maths.
+12 different units must be chosen in total from the following options: seven pure, four mechanics, four statistics and two discrete modules.
+Further Maths should not be found more difficult than any other subject, but having gone into such depth, the pupil should not encounter difficulty with Single Maths.

 Maths at university